RichardDavies81/RMED901group_project/README.md

 # 1) Data clean summary

-Script use: setup.R (see folder: scripts)
+Script used: setup.R (see folder: scripts)

 Packages used: "tidyverse", "here"

 The files exam.dataset.txt and exam_joindata.txt were combined in a tidyr format, and a clean dataset was produced (see complete_data.txt, folder: processed data.
 The following changes were made to the data.
 Column "subject", separated into "ID", "first_name", "last_name"